 "As far as I can tell…" He sighed, taking a deep breath before he could continue.
 "As far as I can tell when Loki used the spear to control Harry the energy in the spear completely destroyed the barrier around Harry's magical core to gain access to it, and control it for its own purposes.
 That is why he keeps having these magical outbursts.
 There is nothing to keep his magic in his core anymore.
 Magical cores are constantly able to replenish themselves and so his core is naturally continuing to restore itself.
 Unfortunately, there is nothing to contain that magic anymore or to tell it that it's completely full.
 Once it's fully restored it doesn't know what to do with itself and it just comes bursting out or when he's feeling a particularly strong emotion it lashes out with nothing to filter it or hold it back.

 "The feelings of weakness afterwards are caused by the complete emptying of his magical core.
 The pain is from the magic rushing through his entire body through pathways that it really shouldn't be," Jack continued carefully.

 "What does this mean for Harry?"
-Pepper demanded.
+Pepper questioned fearfully.
 Her body was tense and Harry could read the fear in her features.
 Harry himself was numb with fear and what all of this would mean for him.

 "There's a way to do that right?
 Rebuild his magical barrier-thing?"
 Pepper gasped out, tears in her eyes.